zshanggu/zeyu-FAIL-Detect/README.md

 ### 3. Train scalar scores given $\{(A_t, O_t)\}$

 We give the examples of using **logpZO** and **RND**, which are the best performings ones.
-The other baselines are similar by swicthing to the corresponding folders
+The other baselines are similar by switching to the corresponding folders

 ```
 cd UQ_baselines/logpZO/ # Or change to /RND/, /CFM/, /NatPN/, /DER/ ...